-The Board and the relevant sub committees monitor the risk profile of the Bank on a quarterly basis.
-Limits on the quantum of Credit Risk, Market Risk, Operational Risk and Country Risk are set within prudent guidelines.
-Other non-quantifiable risks such as Compliance Risk, Reputational Risk and Strategic Risk, are also assessed and monitored on a qualitative basis, guided by appropriate metrics.
+The Board and relevant sub committees monitor the risk profile of the Bank on a quarterly basis.
+Limits on the quantum of credit risk, market risk, operational risk and country risk are set within prudent guidelines.
+Other non-quantifiable risks such as compliance risk, reputational risk and strategic risk, are also assessed and monitored on a qualitative basis, guided by appropriate metrics.

 The Bank's Executive Management meets monthly through several management committees, to make a comprehensive impact assessment of the Bank's various risks.
-The Bank holds a monthly Management Integrated Risk Committee that holistically assesses and manages the Bank's risks.
+The Bank holds a monthly Management Integrated Risk Committee that holistically assesses and manages its risks.
 The various risk functions escalate any issues and/or limit breaches to the relevant approval authorities, in line with the Bank's Escalation Matrix.

-The following section outlines the principal risks that are core to the Bank including the management thereof.
+The following section outlines the principal risks that are core to the Bank, including the management thereof.

-Credit Risk
+Credit risk

-Credit Risk is defined as the risk of loss arising from a client or counterparty failing to fulfil its financial obligations.
+Credit risk is defined as the risk of loss arising from a client or counterparty failing to fulfil its financial obligations.

-Approach to managing Credit Risk
+Approach to managing credit risk